 Nothing ruins a hike quicker than when you peel off your sock and find a gaping hole in your heel.
-On a multi-day or thru-hike, blisters can make the experience pretty miserable.
+One of the most common hiking injuries, blisters can make the experience pretty miserable.

-Having walked numerous miles over the years, I think I’ve become pretty adept at preventing blisters when hiking, although they do occasionally sneak up on me.
+Having walked numerous miles over the years, I think I’ve become quite good at preventing blisters when hiking, although they do occasionally sneak up on me.
 Usually when I head off unprepared.

 What Causes Blisters?

 A combination of friction, heat and moisture causes blisters.
 The friction causes inflammation in the skin which then protects itself by filling up with fluid or sometimes blood.